Elementary school students throw parade for custodians

 All their hard work certainly paid off.

-“We feel like we do a good job here at CV and they actually do appreciate us and they show us that they do, so it means a lot,” said custodian Ken McNaughton.
+“We feel like we do a good job here at CV and they actually do appreciate us and they show us that they do, so it means a lot,” custodian Ken McNaughton said.

 “I was so shocked.
 All these kids lined up all along the walls, down the hallways and just clapping for us and thanking us for doing our job.
-That’s what was great,” said custodian Jo Ann Berkheimer.
+That’s what was great,” custodian Jo Ann Berkheimer said.